 Hallucination detection for MT integrations and the CAT Tool

-Hallucination detection is also performed when using an LLM as your translation provider with one of Smartling's instant MT integrations or for MT suggestions in the CAT Tool.
+Hallucination detection also runs when an LLM is used as the translation provider for Smartling's instant MT integrations or for MT suggestions in the CAT Tool.

-If a problematic translation is detected for an integration using Smartling's MT API, the translation is still returned, but a validation error will alert you to the potential hallucination.
-You may then decide how you would like to proceed with the flagged translation, based on your preferences.
+For integrations using Smartling's MT API, the translation is still returned when a potential hallucination is detected, but a validation error in the response alerts you to the issue.
+You can then decide how to handle the flagged translation.

 Example: